ExpressLRS/Docs/docs/software/switch-config.md

 !!! warning "WARNING"
-    IF you're using Arming Mode CH5, **put your arm switch on AUX1**, and set it as **~1000 is disarmed, ~2000 is armed**.
+    IF you're using `Arm using CH5`, **put your arm switch on AUX1**, and set it as **~1000 is disarmed, ~2000 is armed**.

-!!! note
+!!! note "ExpressLRS 3.x PWM output 5"
     If using a receiver with PWM outputs and you would like to use the PWM output 5 on the receiver for a servo, gear, etc. Go into the WiFi interface of the receiver and map any of the other channels to PWM Output 5.
-Please always still use AUX1 for the 2-pos Arm switch.
+Mixer Channel 5 is still going to be used for arming the TX module, and will be a 2-position channel.

+    No longer needed starting with ExpressLRS 4.x.
+Select one of the Full Res modes and Channel 5 will be a full proportional channel, like the others.

 ### Channel Update Rate versus Packet Rate